Where the Beaches are Something of a Dream but are Nothing Compared to the Marine Life!

 Want to see something truly historic?
 Check out the Ha’amonga Trilithon in the northeast of Tongatapu, a mysterious stone structure believed to be erected in 1200AD.
 It has been dubbed the Stonehenge of the South Pacific.
 Built around a similar time, the Terraced Tombs or Langi are about 19km east of Nuku’alofa.
 Made up of coral rocks rising 4 metres high, they were made for an ancient dynasty.

 Nature takes over along the terraced coastline.
-See blowholes shooting water 18 metres into the sky, just 1km from the village of Houma.
+See blowholes shooting water 18 metres (59 feet) into the sky, just 1km from the village of Houma.
 Also, the south of Tongatapu has stunning coastal scenery, such as Hufangalupe (The Pigeon’s Doorway), which has a huge natural coral bridge over churning seawater and beautiful beaches.
 Ever wanted to swim in an underground cave pool?
 ‘Anahulu Cave is a stalactite cave near the village of Haveluliku, with a small admission fee.

 Finally, drive north to Ha’avakatolo to see hundreds of flying foxes, a.k.a. native peka or bats with fox-like heads, clinging to the trees.